The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to

 While storing all particles and gravity cells at all time steps would be ideal, in practice it is unfeasible since it would overflow all the available storage devices (each snapshot occupies approximately 25~TB of memory).
-Therefore, we have opted for a hybrid strategy and stored from 40 to 50 redshift snapshots (depending on the simulated cosmological model).
-On the other hand, particles and gravity cells are also stored at every coarse time-step (thus ensuring good time resolution) in concentric shells located at the light-travel distance from an observer located at the center of the box at $z=0$: these are the background light-cone data.
-We have saved three light-cones with different depths (with $z_{\textrm max}=0.5$, 2 and 10 respectively) and apertures (full sky, 2500 and $400$~deg$^2$ respectively) using the onion-shells techniques of \citet{fosalba2008onion,teyssier2009fullsky}.
-Unlike many other studies, the maximum redshift $z_{max}$ of the cones is chosen in a conservative way to make sure that the comoving volume of the cone is smaller than the comoving volume of the simulation: this is required to minimize the effects of replica.
-The full-sky light-cone does not rely on any replica techniques, while the narrow light-cones are tilted with respect to the $x$-axis of the simulations (by 17 or 25 degrees along the two spherical coordinates angles depending on the light-cones) to minimize replica effects.
-Rather than storing the AMR cells which are the closest to the past null FLRW light-cone of the observer, we have stored two cells at each spatial location: one slightly ahead of time and one slightly behind in time.
+Therefore, we opted for a hybrid strategy and stored from 40 to 50 redshift snapshots (depending on the simulated cosmological model).
+On the other hand, particles and gravity cells are also stored at every coarse time step (thus ensuring good time resolution) in concentric shells located at the light-travel distance from an observer located at the centre of the box at $z=0$: these are the background light-cone data.
+We saved three light cones with different depths (with $z_{\textrm max}=0.5$, 2, and 10, respectively) and apertures (full sky, 2500, and $400$~deg$^2$, respectively) using the onion-shells techniques of \citet{fosalba2008onion,teyssier2009fullsky}.
+Unlike many other studies, the maximum redshift $z_{max}$ of the cones was chosen in a conservative way to make sure that the comoving volume of the cone is smaller than the comoving volume of the simulation: this is required to minimise the effects of replica.
+The full-sky light cone does not rely on any replica techniques, while the narrow light cones are tilted with respect to the $x$-axis of the simulations (by 17 or 25 degrees along the two spherical coordinates angles depending on the light cones) to minimise replica effects.
+Rather than storing the AMR cells that are the closest to the past null Friedmann-Lemaître-Robertson-Walker (hereafter FLRW) light cone of the observer, we stored two cells at each spatial location: one slightly ahead of time and one slightly behind in time.